 To disable overclocking of your Nvidia GPU in a simple way, you can try its Debug Mode:

-Note: This method applies only to non-reference model card.
+Note: This method applies only to the non-reference model cards.

-- Expand Help menu, and check the Debug Mode option.
+- Expand the Help menu, and check the Debug Mode option.

 Fix 5: Reset your Starcraft 2 in-game options